rightson/shell-dev-env/README.md

 ===================

 `shell-dev-env` is a configurable shell environment framework for Linux/OSX Shells (Bash).
-It help developers to configure and orgnize bashrc, vimrc, screerc as well as other custom binaries in a simple way: easy to install and easy to use.
+It help developers to configure and organize bashrc, vimrc, screerc as well as other custom binaries in a simple way: easy to install and easy to use.

 Installation
 ===================